Hva er pronasjon

 How to check it yourself

-Instructions for overpronation:
+Guidance for overpronation:

-Those who overpronate also notice a number symptoms ;
+Those who overpronate also notice several symptoms;

 • Pain in the heel or arch of the foot

-• Flat foot
+• Flat feet

-• Pain in knee, hip or back
+• Pain in the knee, hip, or back

 • Hammer toe